Vishal-Karthikeyan-S/capstone-project-03_cloud9/src/processing/ReadMe.md

 - **Higher Data Throughput & Scalability :** Wi-Fi supports higher data rates and larger network capacity, allowing the system to scale to more tags or future data-intensive tasks without major infrastructure changes.

 This approach ensures efficient deployment, low average power usage, reliable tracking and long-term system scalability in an industrial environment.
+Wi-Fi is better for low-density infrastructure, which was the critical cost-saving factor for covering a vast industrial park with over a thousand assets.